-Character-level Command Function {{-}n}D Deletes n characters forward or backward from the pointer position {{-}n}M Moves pointer n characters forward or backward
+Character-level Command Function {{-}n}D Deletes n characters forward from the pointer position or backward {{-}n}M Moves pointer n characters backward forward or

 3.2 FORGE

 FORGE is a text editor written in business BASIC under IRIS.
 It is a useful tool for fast and efficient applications programming, and for modification of text files.